 Ten days in Puglia are certainly not enough to visit the beauties that this extraordinary region offers, but they are certainly a beginning to be able to see at least its most characteristic places.

-The best way to see Puglia is by car, either by renting it, or by hiring a driver.
-Given the short distance between one city and another, a car represents the ideal means of transport to enjoy the beauties of this region.
+The best way of Puglia tours is by car, either by renting it, or by hiring a driver or by walking tour.
+Short distance between one city and another, a car represents the ideal means of transport to enjoy the beauties of this region.

 Bari can represent the start of a trip in Puglia, with its Swabian Castle, the Basilica of San Nicola and the fascinating heritage hidden underground, such as the ancient hypogea dug into the tuff and the rock churches.
 The historic center of Bari is a real pearl and worth a visit.